 In 2012 she won a Northern Writers Award for her young adult novel, Straight on Till Morning and she is currently working on a romantic novel for adults.

 Beverley is the author of the commissioned book, Archie Nolan: Family Detective.
-Three weeks after the book launch For Archie Nolan, her mother died of cancer and twelve weeks after this, her new partner, Blacksmith Paul died suddenly and traumatically.
+Three weeks after the book launch for Archie Nolan, her mother died of cancer and twelve weeks after this, her new partner, Blacksmith Paul died suddenly and traumatically.

 As a natural reaction, Beverley turned to writing to support her through the years that followed, posting her poems and reflections on grief on a blog which became Swimming through Clouds.
 Through writing the blog, Beverley helped herself to come to terms with loss and also found herself helping other people who had experienced bereavement.
-The blog has been read 150,000 times and has lead to the author writing on grief for The Huffington Post.
-The book of the blog, Dear Blacksmith is now out: see below.
+The blog has been read 150,000 times and has led to the author writing on grief for The Huffington Post.
+The book of the blog, Dear Blacksmith was published in 2020.